ethan-stone/obsidian-vault-knowledge-base/Fantasia DND Campaign/Notes/Quest Hub.md

 A hub where quest givers submit quests and pay a small fee to submit them.
 The hub then puts quests up for bidding each one for one minute, the one with the highest bid gets the quest.
-Each quest giver an adventurer has a unique medallion )
+Each quest giver an adventurer has a unique medallion (essentially a QR code).